Nick Jonas & the Administration: 2012–2016: Leaving label, Jonas Brothers tours, hiatus and reunion

-The songs "Who I Am" & "Last Time Around" were performed during all of the Jonas Brothers World Tour 2012/2013.
+The songs "Who I Am" and "Last Time Around" were performed during all of the Jonas Brothers World Tour 2012/2013.

-During the concert in Monterrey Mexico the songs "Stay" and "State of Emergency" were also performed.
-Stay was performed again in Rio de Janeiro on March 12, 2013.
+During the concert in Monterrey, Mexico, the songs "Stay" and "State of Emergency" were also performed.
+"Stay" was performed again in Rio de Janeiro on March 12, 2013.

-The songs "Who I Am" & "Last Time Around" were performed again as part of the main setlist during the Jonas Brothers Live Tour.
-On July 29, Stay was also performed and on July 30 Vesper's Goodbye.
-On July 31, Stay was performed with Sonny Thompson.
+The songs "Who I Am" and "Last Time Around" were performed again as part of the main set list during the Jonas Brothers Live Tour.
+On July 29, "Stay" was also performed and on July 30, "Vesper's Goodbye".
+On July 31, "Stay" was performed with Sonny Thompson.

-On August 31, 2016, Jonas announced that the band would reunite for a one night only concert in Minneapolis, Minnesota on the same day.
-The show quickly sold out in less than two hours.
-The band performed every song from their debut album along with Stay and Inseparable from 2007's Jonas Brothers.
+On August 31, 2016, Jonas announced that the band would reunite for a one-night-only concert in Minneapolis, Minnesota on the same day.
+The show sold out in less than two hours.
+The band performed every song from their debut album along with "Stay" and "Inseparable" from 2007's Jonas Brothers.